Last updated on March 24th, 2022

 This road trip takes you over the Golden Gate Bridge and joins the Pacific Coast Highway for a memorable day of sightseeing and California road tripping.

-Click on the map to open in Google Maps
+Here’s a route map of this road trip.
+Simply click on the map to open in Google Maps.

-Pin These Photos To Your Favorite Boards!
+Pin These Images To Your Favorite Boards